Sunday, August 28, 2011

 Mini Caprese Salad Appetizers

-These adorable mini caprese salad cherry tomato appetizers are made from three simple seasonal gluten free ingredients: cherry tomatoes which I grow on my deck in pots, fresh pearl size or larger size fresh mozzarella balls, and fresh green garden basil which I also grow in pots.
-This is a perfect summer appetizer.
+These adorable mini caprese salad cherry tomato appetizers are made from three simple seasonal gluten free ingredients: cherry tomatoes which I grow in my yard, fresh pearl size or larger size fresh mozzarella balls, and fresh green garden basil which I also.
+This is a perfect summer last minute appetizer.
 It requires no cooking, is vegetarian and of course gluten free.
 It can be assembled in just minutes!

 Stuffed Cherry Tomatoes with tiny little Mozzarella pearls